 If you share our concerns for outreach and social justice issues, please join our committee.
 Contact SOSA through the Church Office for further details.

 Our gifts for Mission and Service bring hope!

 Multifaith Housing Initiatives (MHI) "MHI is a Canadian based not-for-profit charity focused on providing safe and affordable housing in Ottawa."

 THE HAVEN: MHI supportive, affordable housing project in Barrhaven.
-Ready for occupancy in 2016.
+Fully Occupied with a waiting list.

 VETERANS HOUSE: supportive housing to meet the needs of homeless or precariously housed veterans in the Ottawa area.
 This is an MHI project in partnership with other project partners and stakeholders.
-Expected completion in 2017.
+Expected completion to be announced.